congcongmiao/FlexWAN/README.md

 `./${topology}/IP_topo_${IPTOPO_ID}/IP_topo_flexgrid.txt`, each line represents an IP link for flexgrid
 >[Format] *src* (the source node of the IP link), *dst* (the destination node of the IP link), *index* (the index of the IP link (if parallel IP link exists), *capacity* (the capacity of the IP links (related to the number of wavelengths of this IP link), *fiberpath_index* (the set of fiber link indices that this IP link is routed through), *wavelength* (the set of wavelengths that supports this IP link), *failure* (the failure probability of the IP link if specified from this input file).

 ### 2.2.
-Source code for the TE simulation for FlexWAN.
+Source code for the optical planning and TE simulation for FlexWAN

 |  Source Files                 |  Description                                                 |
 |  -----                        |  -----                                                       |